 Every potential homebuyer dreams of the day they’ll finally get the symbol of independence, security and prosperity: the key to the front door of their new home.
+Whether you’re applying for a mortgage to move into a new home or you need a first time mortgage to help buy your first-ever home, there’s a lot that can go into getting the keys and moving in.
 Before you get that key, there’s another key you need to master -- your credit score.

 The most influential factor of your mortgage interest rate is your credit score.